BioDataFuse/biohackarvix-2023/paper/paper.md

   - name: Tooba Abbassi-Daloii
     orcid: 0000-0002-4904-3269
     affiliation: 2
+    altaffiliation: These authors contributed equally to this work

 affiliations:
   - name: Fraunhofer Institute for Translational Medicine and Pharmacology, Germany
     index: 1